-- 1.1.
-The Ormiston Academies Trust (referred to as "The Trust" and any or all of its Academies) collects and uses certain types of personal information about staff, pupils, parents, and other individuals who come in contact with its Academies, in order to provide education and associated functions.
-Ormiston Academies Trust may be required by law to collect and use certain types of information to comply with statutory obligations related to employment, education and safeguarding, and this policy is intended to ensure that personal information is dealt with properly, securely and in accordance with the United Kingdom General Data Protection Regulation (UK GDPR) and other related legislation. - 1.2.
+- 2.1.
+Ormiston Academies Trust (referred to as "the trust" and any or all of its Academies) collects and uses certain types of personal information about staff, pupils, parents, and other individuals who come in contact with its Academies, in order to provide education and associated functions.
+The trust may be required by law to collect and use certain types of information to comply with statutory obligations related to employment, education and safeguarding, and this policy is intended to ensure that personal information is dealt with properly, securely and in accordance with the United Kingdom General Data Protection Regulation (UK GDPR) and other related legislation. - 2.2.
 The UK GDPR applies to all computerised data and manual files that come within the definition of a filing system.
-Broadly speaking, a filing system is one where the data is structured in some way that it is searchable by a specific criterion. - 1.3.
-All staff are required to read and confirm that they understand this policy. - 1.4.
+Broadly speaking, a filing system is one where the data is structured in some way that it is searchable by a specific criterion. - 2.3.
+All staff are required to read and confirm that they understand this policy. - 2.4.
 This policy will be updated as necessary to reflect best practice, or amendments made to data protection legislation, this policy will be reviewed and updated as necessary every twelve months.

-2.Personal data
+3. Personal data